bernard357/mcp-watch/README.md

 - [Setup MCP Watch with InfluxDB and Grafana](docs/setup-influxdb-grafana.md)
 - [Setup MCP Watch with Qualys](docs/setup-qualys.md)

-## Where to find additional assistance?

-Well, maybe you would like to check [Frequently asked questions](docs/questions.md) and related responses.
-Then you can [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-pump/issues) and get support from the project team.

-If you are a Dimension Data employee, reach out the Green Force group at Yammer and engage with other digital practitioners.

-## How would you like to contribute?
+## How would you like to be involved?

 We want you to feel as comfortable as possible with this project, whatever your skills are.
 Here are some ways to contribute: